Training at our dojo 道場

 If what we do sounds interesting and you would like to join the dojo, contact the dojo and introduce yourself.
 Once we have met, you will be invited to come and try two training sessions for free.

-We currently meet on Tuesdays 7pm - 9pm, Thursdays 7pm - 9pm, and the first Sunday of each month at 10am - 12pm.
+We currently meet on Tuesdays 7pm - 9pm, Fridays 7pm - 9pm, and the third Sunday of each month at 10am - 12pm.

 You can also take a moment to print and fill out our liability release to the on this page.
 We look forward to training with you.